nabil-ziani/nabil-ziani/README.md

 *I love programming and cats!* :smile_cat:

 ### What I'm focusing on
-My education + an interesting case for Logitail ;)
+My education + an interesting case for Logitail :wink:

 ### 🌱 Currently learning
 * Suitescript